 Loans, bonds and bills issued or guaranteed by national governments, regional and local authorities and multilateral development banks.
-These investments are not subject to bail-in, and there is an insignificant risk of insolvency.
+These investments are not subject to bail-in, and there is generally a lower risk of insolvency, although they are not zero risk.
 Investments with the UK Central Government may be made in unlimited amounts for up to 50 years.